nzbgetcom/nzbget/synology/README.md

 ## Extensions

 You can put custom extension in `ScriptDir` directory.
-During installation this directory appears in `selected_shared_folder\selected_download_directory\scripts` and populates with default scripts (Email and Logger).
+During installation this directory appears in `selected_shared_folder\selected_download_directory\scripts`.
 Synology DSM 7.x bundled with python 3.8, so you must make sure that the script you are installing supports it.
 Our forks of VideoSort/FailureLink/FakeDetector are tested and working.

 # Switch between SynoCommunity package and SPK